vise890/hacking_ideas/hacking_projects.md

 OKCupid for finding the perfect pair to contribute to FLOSS projects.

-You give me the language, your proficiency, the projects you want to contribute to, pair reactor gives you matches.
+You give me the language, your proficiency in it, the projects you want to contribute to, pair reactor gives you matches.

 # Hmail